jrblevin/markdown-mode/README.md

     a monetary contribution in June 2015.
   * Howard Melman for supporting GFM checkboxes as buttons.
-  * Danny McClanahan for live preview mode.
+  * Danny McClanahan for live preview mode, completion of GFM programming language names, and `cl-lib` updates.
   * Syohei Yoshida for better heading detection and movement functions.

+## Compatibility

+Markdown mode is developed and tested primarily for compatibility with GNU Emacs 24.3 and later.
+It requires `cl-lib`, which has been bundled with GNU Emacs since 24.3.
+Users of GNU Emacs 24.1 and 24.2 can install `cl-lib` with `package.el`.

 ## Bugs

-Although markdown-mode is developed and tested primarily using GNU Emacs 24, compatibility with earlier Emacsen is also a priority.

 If you find any bugs in markdown-mode, please construct a test case or a patch and open a ticket on the [GitHub issue tracker][issues].